ezg/jobs/frontend.md

-Why join us...
-* We want to enable everyone to make an impact through data not opinions.
-You can help us realize this goal.
-* Our team is small, and everyone is wearing many hats.
-You will jump between design, engineering, testing, product, marketing and participate in every phase from idea to implementation.
-Every day is an exciting opportunity.
-* We already work with several Fortune 500 companies and you can learn first hand from what is important to them.
-* Be part of a team with diverse backgrounds that includes some of the best researchers of the machine learning and database community.
-* Join us at a great time where our war chest is filled and the playing field is huge and green.

 About this role…
 * You will design, research, build and maintain new product features from start to finish.
 * You will add improvements to performance, reliability, and polish of UI components.